-Research shows that the normal baby cries and fusses on average for almost three hours a day (and some for a good deal longer than this).
+Crying and fussing are normal for babies.
+On average, babies cry and fuss for almost three hours a day – and some for a lot longer than this.
 The crying reaches a peak at about six weeks of age, and then gradually lessens as babies get older.

 Most of this crying and fussing seems to happen in the late afternoon and evening, although this can change from day to day.

 Younger babies cry because of their temperament, sleeping cycles and feeding patterns.
 As babies get older, their crying is more about communicating with you or about something in their environment.
 Because of this, it’s more likely to be spread throughout the day.